Where exactly is Resorts World Catskills? And what makes this area of New York State so special?

 Guest Rooms at Resorts World Catskills

 There are now two hotel options at Resorts.
 The most luxurious (and costly) is in the casino building itself.
 All 322 rooms are regal, dressed in shades of blue, with windowed floor to ceiling walls that remind you that you are in the Catskills with every view.

 Crystal Life Spa

 Crystal Life Spa takes up a good part of the 3rd floor and is tucked behind the for-spa-guests-only donut-shaped cabana-lined indoor pool (next to the hotel guest indoor pool, also surrounded by private tented first-come-first-served cabanas).

-Opt for a decadent massage on the Spa Wave by Gharieni – a newfangled massage bed and the only one of its kind on the East Coast – that integrates water, music, light, and vibration into the bodywork.
+Opt for a decadent massage on the Spa Wave by Gharieni.
+This newfangled massage bed is the only one of its kind on the East Coast.
+It integrates water, music, light, and vibration into the bodywork.
 My 60-minute massage, with concentration on my writer-tight neck and shoulders, left me headache-free and feeling mellow.

-Dining at Resorts World
+Dining at Resorts World Catskills

 Eateries range from an order-at-kiosk Food Hall to the celebrity-chef owned Callaio Steakhouse.